 At the Third International Conference on 'Nanobiotechnology for Agriculture: Translational Research for Future Food and Agriculture Technologies', Dr Suchita Ninawe, Adviser, Department of Biotechnology, Govt. of India, had said that that research in nanobiotechnology should lead to products and technologies.

 The TERI-Deakin Nanobiotechnology Centre (TDNBC), inaugurated in 2017 by Prime Minister Narendra Modi and Australian PM Malcom Turnbull, has recently developed two nano fertiliser products that have the potential to emerge as significant disruptive technologies in the field of Indian agriculture.
 Dr Alok Adholeya, Senior Director, Sustainable Agriculture, TERI and Director, TDNBC, told us in detail about these two products and what makes them a game changer.

-Nano bio fertilisers are bio-based fertilisers synthesised from waste and natural mineral materials using indigenous microbial resources.
+TERI’s Nano fertilisers are biologically synthesised from waste and natural mineral materials using indigenous microbial resources.
 As they are made from natural materials, they do not have the toxic side effects of chemical fertilisers.

 The TERI-Deakin Nanobiotechnology Centre (TDNBC) has produced these fertilisers at its centre in Gurugram.
-They are scientifically developed using a nature expertise approach.
-These products contain efficiently stabilised essential nutrients in nanostructured form that provides higher use efficiency and slow release in nature.
+These products contain efficiently stabilised essential nutrients in nanostructured form (size range of 50-100 nm) that provides higher use efficiency and slow release in nature.
 They deliver the nanonutrients directly into the germinating seed or leaf system and hence need to be applied in very small quantities as compared to chemical fertilisers.

-You have mentioned earlier that nano biofertilisers can be a disruptive technology?
+You have mentioned earlier that nano fertilisers can be a disruptive technology?
 Please explain why?

 Please tell us more about the safety aspects of this product?